sarsario/libft/README.md

-# libft.a
+# libft

-The libft.a library is a collection of functions that you can use as a useful tool for your cursus.
-It contains functions that are similar to the ones available in the standard C library as well as some custom ones.
-You can use this library in any C project that you work on.
+## Description

+Libft is an individual project at 42 that aims to build a library of useful functions that we will be allowed to use in all of our future projects.

 ## Getting Started